 After the launch of Michigan online sports betting earlier this year, sports gambling operators are scrambling to get in front of the eyes of Michigan sports fans.

 That list of companies now includes Bally’s, which will brand a Michigan sports staple cable channel that is the home of Detroit Pistons, Red Wings and Tigers broadcasts.

 Fox Sports Detroit became Bally Sports Detroit on Wednesday, a valuable entry in a lucrative new sports betting state.
 However, Bally’s currently has no market access in the Great Lakes State.

 The change also will include new graphics and music, though not much else will be different.
-The Fox Sports GO app will update to the Bally Sports app soon.
+The Fox Sports GO app switched over to the Bally Sports app in late April.

 Sinclair purchased channels, repackaged naming rights

 One important thing to know: For more than a year, Fox Sports Detroit has not been owned by FOX as it is.

 Sinclair Broadcast Group purchased Fox Sports Detroit, along with 20 other regional sports networks, from Disney in 2019.